sheenanick/pdx-branch-android/README.md

 ## Other Resources

-See the web application for pdxBranch built in Ember [here](https://github.com/mlawson3691/branch-social).
+See the GitHub repository for pdxBranch built in Ember [here](https://github.com/mlawson3691/branch-social).

 ### License